 - Chemical treatments such as a permanent wave

-- Heat: direct sunlight, but also styling tools such as a hair dryer, curling iron or straightening iron
+- Heat: direct sunlight, but also styling tools such as a hair dryer, curling iron, or straightening iron

 At the tips: Have the ends trimmed every six to eight weeks to prevent frayed hair ends.
 This removes tips that have broken off, making the hair look fresh and healthy again.
 Since the tips and lengths are the oldest part of our hair and have already been through a lot, they need extra care and hair breakage treatment.
 Hair end fluids and oils moisturize dry tips, supply important nutrients and repair the ends.

-Keratin care: Ask your hairdresser about keratin as a hair breakage treatment.
+Keratin care: Ask your hairdresser about keratin as a treatment.
 This is a smoothing procedure from Brazil that enriches the hair with keratin.
 The elastic protein is the natural main component of our hair and rebuilds it from the inside.
 The result: strong hair that is smooth and supple.
 By the way, the keratin treatment is suitable for all hair types and works for up to four months, helping to prevent hair breakage.

-More than hot air: Use a hair dryer with ion technology to stop hair breakage.
+More than hot air: Use a hair dryer with ion technology to stop breakage.
 It does not strip as much moisture from your hair because the ions split the water molecules in the hair into smaller fragments.
 The outer cuticle of the hair is sealed in the process as well, which also lends added gloss.

 Clever styling with ceramics: When you buy a straightening iron or curling iron, be sure to choose a device with a ceramic coating.
-This ensures that the heat is distributed more evenly, helping to prevent hair breakage, and the styling tool glides more gently through the hair for less stress.
+This ensures that the heat is distributed more evenly, helping to prevent hair breakage, and that the styling tool glides more gently through the hair for less stress.

-Keep a cool head: Always apply heat protectant to your hair before blow drying and styling as a precaution to prevent hair breakage.
+Keep a cool head: Always apply heat protectant to your hair before blow drying and styling as a precaution to prevent hair breaking.
 This is a must!
-High temperatures can damage the structure and promote hair breakage.
+High temperatures can damage the structure and promote breakage.
 If your styling tools have more than one heat setting, taking it down a notch is also a good idea.